ELLEN'S KITCHEN

 The Bread

 When ready to serve, remove from refrigerator.
 Uncover sandwiches just before serving.
-To serve, place the sandwiches on a iceberg lettuce-lined platter- lettuce has a high water content which will keep the sandwiches perfectly moist.
+To serve, place the sandwiches on a iceberg lettuce-lined platter- the lettuce's water content which will keep the sandwiches moist during service.

 The morning of the reception, you remove from the freezer,thaw them just enough to help you cut them in 1/2" slices, and with a sharp knife slice in 1/2 inch pinwheels.
 Place pinwheels on trays (they will still be partially frozen) loosely cover with clean wrap (a sheet of waxed paper under a slightly dampened tea towel is great) to prevent drying out.
 They will thaw in about an hour.